ahatzz11/sublime-setup/README.md

 There are a lot more commands, but those are the two that I use 95% of the time.
 To find more options, go to View -> Origami

 #### Theme & Color Settings
 The colors and the theme are separate in sublime.
-To use cobalt2 for both of these, copy paste the following in the sublime-users folder.
+To use seti for both of these, copy paste the following in the sublime-users folder.
 Sublime Text -> Preferences -> Settings-User

 <pre><code>{
-	"color_scheme": "Packages/Theme - Cobalt2/cobalt2.tmTheme",
+	"color_scheme": "Packages/Seti_UX/Seti.tmTheme",
-    "theme": "Cobalt2.sublime-theme"
-    "theme": "Seti.sublime-theme"
+    	"theme": "Seti.sublime-theme",
 }
 </code></pre>